tarcinapp/entity-persistence-service/README.md

 - Field selection helps reduce data transfer
 - Nested lookups are processed recursively
 - Results are cached when possible

-### Tags

-The updateAll operation is not available for tags since their content is unique, and the only property that might need updating is the "content" property itself.
-Updating the creationDateTime for all tags would not be meaningful in this context.

 ## Programming Conventions